The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

-\begin{definition}[Single-Agent Epistemic Model and State] An \emph{(epistemic) model of $\LangSingle$} is a triple $M = (W, R, L)$, where: \begin{itemize} \item $W \neq \varnothing$ is a finite set of \emph{possible worlds}; \item $R \subseteq W \times W$ is an \emph{accessibility relation}; and \item $L: W \rightarrow 2^\atomSet$ assigns to each world a \emph{label}, being a finite set of atoms. \end{itemize} An \emph{(epistemic) state of $\LangSingle$} is a pair $s = (M, w_d)$, where $M$ is an epistemic model of $\LangSingle$ and $w_d$ is the \emph{designated world}. \end{definition}
+\begin{definition}[Single-Agent Epistemic Model and State] An \emph{(epistemic) model of $\LangSingle$} is a triple $M = (W, R, L)$, where: \begin{itemize} \item $W \neq \varnothing$ is a finite set of \emph{possible worlds}; \item $R \subseteq W \times W$ is an \emph{accessibility relation}; and \item $L: W \rightarrow 2^\atomSet$ assigns to each world a \emph{label}, being a finite set of atoms. \end{itemize} An \emph{(epistemic) state of $\LangSingle$} is a pair $s = (M, w_d)$, where $M$ is an epistemic model of $\LangSingle$ and $w_d \in W$ is the \emph{designated world}. \end{definition}

 We often write $wRv$ for $(w, v) \in R$.
 The pair $(W, R)$ is often called the \emph{frame} of the model.
 A possible world $w$ can be thought of as a classical state, where the label $L(w)$ describes what atoms are true in $w$.
-Each world represents a configuration that the agent considers to be possible, and designated world represents the \emph{actual} configuration, namely the real state of affairs.
-The accessibility relation $R$ tells us what configurations are considered possible by the agent from a specific world: \ie $w R v$ means that in the state of affairs described by $w$ the agent considers $v$ to be possible.
-In this way, epistemic states represent the uncertainty of an agent: the more worlds/edges in a state, the more uncertainty the agent has.
+Each world represents a possible configuration of a state of affairs, and the designated world represents the \emph{actual} configuration, namely the real state of affairs.
+The accessibility relation $R$ tells us what configurations are considered possible by the agent in each world: $w R v$ means that in the state of affairs described by $w$ the agent considers $v$ to be possible.
+Note that accessibility relations represent the uncertainty of the agent: the more edges in a state, the more configurations the agent considers to be possible, and thus the more uncertainty the agent has.

 \begin{definition}[Truth in a Single-Agent Epistemic Model] Let $M = (W, R, L)$ be an epistemic model of $\LangSingle$ and let $w \in W$.
 We define truth by induction on the structure of formulas of $\LangSingle$: